-The GRMF is managed by the Group Enterprise and Regulatory Risk function.
+The GRMF is managed by the Group Risk management function (Group Risk).
 The function is independent of the business (origination, trading and sales functions) to ensure that the necessary balance in risk/return decisions is not compromised by pressures for better results in terms of revenues and to ensure transparency of decisions in accordance with group standards and policies.